annedorko/highlight/README.md

 - The root of your links throughout the site
 - The CNAME for Github Pages to support custom domains

-_Note: Highlights automatically generates a .nojekyll file for Github Pages, as well._
+_Note: Highlight automatically generates a .nojekyll file for Github Pages, as well._

 ### Step 2.
 Start Site for Local Editing

 Open two console tabs and navigate to the project root in both.

-**First,** run `python site.py server` and navigate to [http://localhost:4242](http://localhost:4242) to preview your site live.
+**First,** run `python site.py server`.
+You can now navigate to [http://localhost:4242](http://localhost:4242) in your browser to preview your site live.

 **Next,** run `python site.py watch` in the other tab to regenerate the site automatically as you make changes to `/pages`, `/resume`, and `/templates` in the following steps.